Diia: Benefits and challenges

-The first and obvious benefit is the convenience of such a platform.
-Citizens can have many documents in their pocket at once, not being afraid to lose or damage them.
-And in every situation where it is needed, they can just open an app on their smartphones and show/check the document they need.
-Diia contributes to the reduction of bureaucracy associated with public services, which in turn helps to fight corruption and increase government savings.
-Fewer people are needed to be employed in the public sector and fewer interactions are happening.
-With starting the program, already 10% of government employees were reduced, which contributes to hundreds of millions of dollars in savings, but besides this, the initiative also improves the speed, efficiency, and transparency of government services.
-In addition, the digitalization of the government sector helps to develop the whole IT industry in the country, people become more digital-aware and educated, this affects other sectors as well, increasing the spread of digital infrastructure and expediting the speed of overall digitalization.
+The first and most obvious benefit is the convenience of such a platform.
+Citizens can have many documents on their smartphones at once, without concern about losing or damaging them.
+Whenever needed, they can just open an app on their smartphones and show/check the document they need.
+The idea is that Diia will help cut the bureaucracy associated with public services, which in turn will help fight corruption and increase government savings.
+Fewer people are needed to be employed in the public sector and fewer human to human interactions are supposed to happen.
+With the start of the program, already 10% of government employees were reduced, which contributes to hundreds of millions of dollars in savings, but besides this, the initiative also improves the speed, efficiency, and transparency of government services.
+In addition, the digitalization of the government sector helps to develop the whole IT industry in the country, people become more digitally aware and educated, this affects other sectors as well, increasing the spread of digital infrastructure and expediting the speed of overall digitalization.

 The UN E-government Development Index, which assesses the capabilities of governments to integrate its functions electronically, such as the use of internet and mobile devices, ranked Ukraine 69th in 193 countries surveyed in 2020.

 Despite its low ranking in the e-government development index, Ukraine made a big jump on the e-participation index, which they ranked 43rd out of 193 countries from 0.66 in 2018 to 0.81 in 2020 (un.org, 2020), suggesting that the government and its citizens are adapting the IT-based government functions.